Modern methods of insulin - if you do not like syringes

 Syringes are used for injection of one type of insulin and for the introduction mixtures thereof, while observing certain rules, as some insulins can communicate with each other, changing its chemical-physical properties.

-• Insulin pump The principles of action of insulin - the science of saving lives The principles of action of insulin - the science of saving lives
+The principles of action of insulin - the science of saving lives

 They called insulin pumps, and still provide continuous subcutaneous insulin using a special catheter, which is placed under the patient's skin, connected to a reservoir of insulin and a memory unit containing information concerning the scheme administration.
 Dispensers have small dimensions and are attached to the patient's body so as not to interfere with its movements.